Prajwal-tg/mle-training/README.md

  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.

 ## To excute the script
- 1.Command to create environment from env.yml file is  """conda env create -f env.yml""".
+ - Command to create environment from env.yml file is  """conda env create -f env.yml""".
- 2.Command to activate the mle-dev environment is  """conda activate mle-dev""".
+ - Command to activate the mle-dev environment is  """conda activate mle-dev""".
- 3.Command to run python script is """python3 nonstandardcode.py""".
+ - Command to run python script is """python3 nonstandardcode.py""".